s7net/EDU-CPP/object-storage/README.md

 # About
-This folder for save Files for this repo.
+This folder for save Files this repo.